pschatzmann/logic-analyzer/README.md

 Howerver all of them are geared for __one specific architecture__ and therfore are __not portable__.

-I wanted to come up with a better design and provide a [basic C++ Library](https://pschatzmann.github.io/logic-analyzer/html/annotated.html) that implements the [SUMP protocol](https://www.sump.org/projects/analyzer/protocol/) and clearly separates the generic functionality from the processor specific in order to support an __easy rollout to new architectures__: The only common precondition is the Arduino API.
+I wanted to come up with a better design and provide a [simple Arduino C++ Library](https://pschatzmann.github.io/logic-analyzer/html/annotated.html) that implements the [SUMP protocol](https://www.sump.org/projects/analyzer/protocol/) and clearly separates the generic functionality from the processor specific in order to support an __easy rollout to new architectures__: The only common precondition is the Arduino API.

 To come up with an basic implementation for a specific board you just need to implement a specific config.
 I am currently providing implementations for